 I just love the colors of this Matcha Chocolate Coffee Cake.
 A basic vanilla cake batter is divided into three with 1/3rd being combined with melted chocolate and another 1/3rd combined with matcha.
 The three colors are divided among mini loaf pans and baked until lightly golden.
 The small size from the mini loaf pans (they can also be made in 1 large pan) makes them perfect for entertaining and pairing with tea/coffee.

-My Japanese Table is best for those new to Japanese cuisine and ingredients.
-The instructions are easy to follow and many of the recipes have been adapted for the Western kitchen.
+My Japanese Table is a great pick for those new to Japanese cuisine and ingredients.
+The instructions are easy to follow and the recipes have been written with the home cook in mind.
+While some of the recipes take some time, many are on the easy side and even perfect for weeknight cooking.

 Jumbo Shrimp Tempura Recipe